chesterbr/minitruco-j2me/miniTruco/lib/README_LIB_COPYRIGHT.txt

-About miniTruco Libraries and Tools
+ÔªøAbout miniTruco Libraries and Tools
 -----------------------------------

 miniTruco is an open-source (GPL) implementation of a Brazilian card game